julik/rsbn/README.txt

 rsbn/nul (int, writable) - the position of the "Nul" switch, 0 to 9

 These two datarefs specify the current RSBN channel and can be coupled to usual X-Plane knobs, or to custom instruments made using other plugins.
+The default channel that is tuned when the instrument is initialized is 10k, that is Tallinn in Estonia and the Baltic and Chkalovsky when in the Moscow region.

 It makes the following datarefs available for reading: